By Marika Sboros

 - Eat sugar and other carbohydrate foods secretly?

 - Have feelings of self-loathing, disgust or depression about your eating habits?

-In his introduction, Noakes says when the messages in Thomson’s book become fully understood, we will “better appreciate the probable role of sugar addiction in the modern global epidemics of obesity and diabetes”.
+Noakes says when people fully understand the messages in Thomson’s book, they will “better appreciate the probable role of sugar addiction in the modern global epidemics of obesity and diabetes”.
 He describes those twin epidemics as “the greatest challenges to human health ever”.

-Unless we understand exactly how the white stuff influences our appetites and food choices, Noakes says, it is unlikely we will ever be able to reverse them.
-The extent to which sugar addiction impairs the health of the world’s population is unknown, but is likely to be “a greater order of magnitude than we currently appreciate”.
+Unless we understand how sugar influences appetites and food choices, Noakes says, it is unlikely we will ever reverse them.
+We don’t know the true extent to which sugar addiction impairs the health of the world’s population.
+However, it’s likely to be “a greater order of magnitude than we currently appreciate”.

-Thomson acknowledges that it is hard for many people to admit an addiction to something as sweet and ubiquitous as sugar.
-She runs the Sugar Free Revolution website for ongoing support and says that living a life in recovery from that addiction could give you a “life beyond your wildest expectations”.
+Thomson acknowledges it’s hard for many people to admit an addiction to sugar.
+She runs the Sugar Free Revolution website for ongoing support.
+Living a life in recovery from that addiction gives people a “life beyond their wildest expectations”.